 Malcolm has a degree in Accounting and Business Psychology from Bangor University and is a member of the ICAEW.

-John commenced his corporate finance career at SG Warburg in London in 1988 having previously qualified as a chartered accountant with KPMG.
-At SG Warburg (later UBS), John advised on a wide range of public and private M&A and capital markets transactions across Europe and North America, including spending 8 years in the New York office of what had now become UBS Investment Bank.
+John commenced his corporate finance career at S.G.
+Warburg (later UBS Investment Bank) in London after qualifying as a chartered accountant at KPMG.
+John has advised on a wide range public and private M&A and capital markets transactions in Europe and the US and spent eight years in New York with UBS Investment Bank.
+He returned to the UK in 2003 and set up the corporate finance advisory business of UBS Wealth Management in London before moving to Opus in 2008.

-He has a BSc (Economics) degree from University College London and is a member of the ICAEW.
+He has a BSc (Econ) degree from University College London and is a member of the ICAEW.

 Nigel has been a partner at Opus since its inception in 2006.
 Nigel has clients across a broad range of sectors and specialises in advice to family and trust owned businesses.
 Areas of particular sector focus include events and event services, specialist property (including affordable housing and related services) and B2B consulting and business services.